A consideration of chapter 28. Slightly edited from the original post in September 2012

 The 28th chapter of Isaiah begins with Jehovah’s denunciation of the leaders of the nation of Israel and a declaration of the means by which God would deal with them: “Woe to the eminent crown of the drunkards of Ephraim, and the fading blossom of its decoration of beauty that is upon the head of the fertile valley of those overpowered by wine!
 Look!
 Jehovah has someone strong and vigorous.
 Like a thunderous storm of hail, a destructive storm, like a thunderous storm of powerful, flooding waters, he will certainly do a casting down to the earth with force.
 With the feet the eminent crowns of the drunkards of Ephraim will be trampled down.
 And the fading flower of its decoration of beauty that is upon the head of the fertile valley must become like the early fig before summer, that, when the seer sees it, while it is yet in his palm, he swallows it down.”

-Prior to the times of the prophets Jehovah use various nations like the Philistines and the Midianites to afflict Israel in order to bring them to their senses.
-Then he would empower certain men to act as judges, men like Gideon and Samson, and they would bring about deliverance for Israel.
+Prior to the times of the prophets, Jehovah used various nations like the Philistines and the Midianites to afflict Israel in order to bring them to their senses.
+Then he would empower certain men to act as judges —men like Gideon and Samson, and they would bring about deliverance for Israel.

-Those events, both foretold by the prophets beforehand and recorded in the history of the prophets after the fact – as in the case of Jeremiah and Ezekiel – serve as a model for things to come, except the political nation of Israel today is not the land of beauty.
-As Paul masterfully reasoned in the letter to the Hebrews, the old covenant that God had made with the Hebrews had become obsolete and God was determined to violently demonstrate that fact, which, of course he did when the Roman armies destroyed Jerusalem and the temple and the Jewish priestly system, as Jesus had also prophesied.
+Those events, both foretold by the prophets beforehand and recorded in the history of the prophets after the fact —as in the case of Jeremiah and Ezekiel —serve as a model for things to come, except the political nation of Israel today is not the land of beauty.
+As Paul masterfully reasoned in the letter to the Hebrews, the old covenant that God had made with the Hebrews had become obsolete and God was determined to violently demonstrate that fact, which, of course, he did when the Roman armies obliterated Jerusalem and the temple and brought an end to the Jewish priestly system, as Jesus had also prophesied.

-When Jesus was upon the earth he plainly stated that the kingdom of God was being taken from the Jews and given to a nation which would produce the kingdom’s fruit, to the glory of God.
+When Jesus was upon the earth he plainly stated that the Kingdom of God was being taken from the Jews and would be given to a nation producing the Kingdom’s fruit, to the glory of God.
 What was that “nation”?
-It was the congregation that Christ established upon the foundation of the 12 apostles – obviously intended to model the 12 tribes of Israel, which sprang from the 12 sons of Jacob.
+It was the congregation that Christ established upon the foundation of the 12 apostles —obviously intended to model the 12 tribes of Israel, which sprang from the 12 sons of Jacob.
 Likewise, the Christian writer, James, opened his letter with a greeting to the “twelve tribes that are scattered about” – referring to all Christians then living as being members of the 12 tribes of the Christian Israel of God.
 Jehovah’s Witnesses understand and accept this concept.